natanaelwgm/2025w-PromedUI-NLPCC-Ganjil20242025/scoring-rubric.md

 We understand that unexpected circumstances arise.
 Please communicate with the instructor as early as possible about potential late submissions.
 In general:
 * Late submissions may be accepted with appropriate communication.
-* Extremely late work or submissions without prior notice may receive reduced raw points.
+* Extremely late work or submissions without prior notice may receive reduced raw points and will be addressed in a case-by-case basis.
 * Consistent patterns of late work may impact your ability to earn full points.

 ### 8. How do I submit my work?